Vanderbilt University Medical Center

 Expanding our understanding of the association between race, genetics, and breast cancer survival.

 Despite a steady improvement in breast cancer survival rates over the past several decades, Black women are 42 percent more likely to die from breast cancer compared to white women.
 The factors which contribute to disparities among racial groups is complex and likely has to do with a variety of circumstances, including tumor biology, genetics, access to healthcare, and other social determinants of health.
 Still today, however, we do not fully understand how genetics influence racial disparities and the survival of women with breast cancer.
 This is due, in part, to a significant under-representation of Black women in breast cancer research studies.
 Dr. Sonya Reid’s Conquer Cancer Career Development Award study supported by BCRF will gather breast tumor samples and medical records from Black and non-Hispanic white women, and analyze how different clinical and genetic features affect breast cancer recurrence and survival across different racial groups.

-Tissue samples and medical records will be collected from a total of 600 patients.
+A comprehensive analysis of the tumor sequencing data and the clinical features will be completed once the team reaches their goal of sequencing tumors from 200 women.
 Dr. Reid and her team will assess if there are any connections between race, inherited breast cancer genes, and clinicopathological features (e.g., age at diagnosis, tumor subtype, stage at diagnosis), and if any of these differences are associated with rates of breast cancer recurrence and survival.
-They will also explore if mutations in tumors (those that are not inherited, but occur during the course of tumor development), contribute to disparities in breast cancer outcomes across racial groups, including response to different chemotherapies.
+They will also explore if mutations in tumors (those that are not inherited but occur during tumor development) contribute to disparities in breast cancer outcomes across racial groups, including response to different chemotherapies.